 Identify any variable costs that you can start cutting back on to increase how much you can put towards your savings goals each month.

 Assess your progress regularly and make adjustments if necessary.
 If this seems a little overwhelming, there are plenty of budgeting apps available that can help make sticking to your budget easier.

-To do so, consider using the 50/30/20 budget.
+To get out of debt quickly, consider using a budgeting method such as the 50/30/20 budget.
 Created by US senator Elizabeth Warren when she was a Harvard bankruptcy specialist, the 50/30/20 rule offers a simplified approach to getting out of debt.
 It works as follows:

 Use 50% of your income on your needs, i.e. your fixed costs such as rent and utility bills.

 Use 30% of your income on your wants, i.e. your variable costs such as dining out and subscription services.